pce/pce.github.io/_posts/2021-04-29-Promises-and-Futures-and-Async.md

 ## Passing Data

-In a lambda or varidatic template thread, we pass data (via arguments or capture) from the parent thread (i.e. main) to the worker thread.
+In a lambda or variadic template thread, we pass data (via arguments or capture) from the parent thread (i.e. main) to the worker thread.

 ```c++